Evan Rachel Wood: Career

-1994–2000: Early work
+1993–2000: Early work

-Wood began her career appearing in several made-for-television films that were shot in her native North Carolina from 1994 onwards.
-She also had recurring roles in the television series American Gothic (1995–1996) and Profiler (1998–1999), receiving a nomination for Best Supporting Young Actress in a TV Drama Series at the 21st Young Artist Awards for the latter.
+Wood began her career appearing in several television films that were shot in her native North Carolina from 1993 onwards.
+She made her acting debut at the beginning of that year in Sondra Locke's Death in Small Doses.
+She had recurring roles in the television series American Gothic (1995–1996) and Profiler (1998–1999), receiving a nomination for Best Supporting Young Actress in a TV Drama Series at the 21st Young Artist Awards for the latter.

-Wood's first major screen role was in the low-budget 1997 film Digging to China, as a ten-year-old girl who forms an unlikely friendship with a mentally handicapped man, played by Kevin Bacon.
+Wood's first major screen role was in the 1997 film Digging to China, as a ten-year-old girl living with her alcoholic mother, played by Cathy Moriarty, who forms an unlikely friendship with a man with intellectual disability, played by Kevin Bacon.
 It was shot in Western North Carolina and won the Children's Jury Award at the Chicago International Children's Film Festival.
 Wood remembers the role as initially hard, but that it "eventually led to her decision that acting is something she might never want to stop doing."
-The following year she had a role in Practical Magic, a fantasy film directed by Griffin Dunne starring Sandra Bullock and Nicole Kidman, for which she was nominated for Best Supporting Young Actress at the 20th Young Artist Awards.
+The following year she had a role in Practical Magic, a fantasy film, for which she was nominated for Best Supporting Young Actress at the 20th Young Artist Awards.
 It was followed by the 1999 made-for-television thriller Down Will Come Baby, for which she was nominated for the YoungStar Award for Best Young Actress in a Mini-Series/Made for TV Film.

 From 1999 to 2002, Wood was a regular on the ABC television family drama Once and Again in the role of Jessie Sammler.
 Her character dealt with her parents' divorce, anorexia, and falling in love with her best friend Katie, played by Mischa Barton, in what became the first teen lesbian pairing on network television.
 For her performance as Jessie, Wood was nominated for the YoungStar Award for Best Young Actress, and won Best Ensemble in a TV Series along with her co-stars Julia Whelan and Meredith Deane, at the 22nd Young Artist Awards.